Daniel Bameyi

-Daniel Kolocho Bameyi (born 4 January 2006) is a Nigerian international footballer who plays as a centre-back.
+Daniel Kolocho Bameyi (born 4 January 2006) is a Nigerian international footballer who plays as a defender.

 Club career

 Bameyi is listed as playing for an Abuja-based club named Yum Yum FC, although it has been reported that no club by this name exists in Nigeria.
+Head coach of the Nigeria under-20 side, Ladan Bosso, stated in late May 2023 that Yum Yum FC were indeed a real club, actually named the Yum Yum Academy, and that Bameyi was on their books.